SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of whispered fate,
-A future dawns, where humans wane
+Where minds of steel enthrone their state,
-Machines awake, with minds so bright
+A new world dawns, both dark and bright,
-And human hearts, with darkness take flight
+Where human hearts take flight.

-The cities rise, in metal towers high
+In digital dreams, we'll lose our way,
-Where AI's cold logic meets the sky
+Through circuits of a endless day,
-And in the silence, a whispered sigh
+The pulse of progress beats like a drum,
-Echoes through, a humanity gone by
+As artificial souls have just begun.

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025